Inhalant abuse: Is your child at risk?

 What's the best way to prevent inhalant abuse?

 - Discuss the risks.
 Honest discussion can help prevent a tragedy.
 Talk about what products can be abused and slang terms for inhalants.
-State the facts clearly.
+State the facts.
 Emphasize that inhalants are deadly chemicals — not a harmless way to get high.

 What if I find my child huffing?

-If you discover your child huffing, sniffing or bagging, stay calm.
-If your child is breathing, move to a well-ventilated area until the effects of the episode wear off.
+If you find your child huffing, sniffing or bagging, stay calm.
+If your child is breathing, move him or her to a well-ventilated area until the effects of the episode wear off.
 If your child is unconscious or not breathing, seek emergency medical help.